 Caregiver Action Network

 The Caregiver Action Network helps educate and support people who care for loved ones with chronic illness, disability, or the frailties of old age.
-The organization offers an online library of information and educational materials, workshops, and other resources.
+The organization offers an online library of information and educational materials, peer support, and other resources.

 Eldercare Locator is a nationwide directory-assistance service helping older people and their caregivers locate local support and resources.
 It is funded by the U.S. Administration on Aging (AoA).
 AoA’s website at www.aoa.gov offers information about caregiving, working with and providing services to people with Alzheimer's, and where to look for support and assistance.